 Ed Young, who leads Fellowship Church in Dallas, dropped a great quote about patterns in church. ?If it ain?t broke, break it!?
 People tend to doze off unless something unexpected happens.
 Disrupt the norm ? with a story, with humor, something interactive that we didn?t see coming ? and all the sudden, the room wakes up.

 If you work in a church that embraces that level of creativity, count your blessings.
 That?s a rare gift.
-In case you don?t, here are questions to help keep your creative team engaged Sunday to Sunday.
+In case you don’t, here are questions to help keep your creative team engaged throughout the week.